efeagans/context-streams-for-applied-AI/README.md

 - Here is a link to the [Pierre-Jean DeSmet](https://en.wikipedia.org/wiki/Pierre-Jean_De_Smet) information.
 - Here is a link to the [MidStates Hockey](https://en.wikipedia.org/wiki/High_school_ice_hockey_in_Missouri) information.
 - Here is a link to the [Pat Maroon](https://en.wikipedia.org/wiki/Patrick_Maroon) information.
+- Here is a link to the {Steve Yzerman](https://en.wikipedia.org/wiki/Steve_Yzerman) information.